 You might be given “homework assignments” to help you become more comfortable with your body and your sexual interests.
 Perhaps surprisingly to many, a lot of these exercises are not sexual in nature, but rather designed to increase your comfort so that sex becomes easier and more pleasant.
 The exercises are always designed with you collaborating with the therapist, so that we proceed at a rate that is comfortable for you, and while you will be discovering new things, it will never be anything that makes you feel too anxious.

 People develop their sexuality at their own rate in sex therapy.
 Often they see changes surprisingly quickly.
 And those changes tend to lead to an overall feeling of wellbeing and increased confidence.
-Many people have reported to me that the changes that they have seen as a result of sex therapy have helped them in other areas of their life, and almost always improves relationships with others.
+Many people have reported to me that the changes that they have seen as a result of sex therapy have helped them in other areas of their life, and almost always improve the relationship with others.

 A note of caution, however, is important to know that in most of the country, the title “Sex Therapist” is unregulated.
 That means that anybody can call themselves a sex therapist, and there are some people who do so without proper training.

-- Finally see if they have an affiliation with a well recognized hospital or university.
-In general only the most qualified sex therapists are put on the faculty of hospitals and universities.
+- Finally, see if they have any affiliation with a well-recognized hospital or university.
+In general, only the most qualified sex therapists are put on the faculty of hospitals and universities.

 Finally don’t be afraid to pick up the phone and schedule an initial consultation.
 That is not a commitment begin sex therapy with that person, rather it is an opportunity for you to meet the therapist and for the two of you to figure out if you are a good match.
 You want to make sure that you comfortable.

 It is my practice to meet with anyone who is interested in sex therapy at least once.
 If for any reason we are not a good fit, I always have recommendations to other therapists and clinics that might be suitable.
 So with just a little bit of research you can easily connect with the best sex therapists, and I am happy to help point people in the right direction.